Professional and Amateur Sports Protection Act of 1992

-The Professional and Amateur Sports Protection Act of 1992, also known as PASPA or the Bradley Act, was a law, judicially overturned in 2018, that was meant to define the legal status of sports betting throughout the United States.
+The Professional and Amateur Sports Protection Act of 1992, also known as PASPA or the Bradley Act, was a law, judicially overturned in 2018 (via Murphy v.
+National Collegiate Athletic Association), that was meant to define the legal status of sports betting throughout the United States.
 This act effectively outlawed sports betting nationwide, excluding a few states.

 The sports lotteries conducted in Oregon, Delaware, and Montana were exempt, as well as the licensed sports pools in Nevada.
 In addition, Congress provided a one-year window of opportunity from the effective date of PASPA (January 1, 1993) for states which operated licensed casino gaming for the previous ten-year period to pass laws permitting sports wagering.
 The latter exception was clearly crafted with New Jersey in mind.
 However, New Jersey failed to take advantage of this opportunity.
 Excluded from the reach of PASPA were jai alai, as well as parimutuel horse and dog racing.

 In a May 2018 decision in Murphy v.
 National Collegiate Athletic Association, the Supreme Court of the United States ruled that PASPA conflicts with the Tenth Amendment.

 In less than six years since the repeal of PASPA (as of January 2024), regulated sportsbooks had taken in over $300 billion from sports betting while paying local and state governments over $2 billion.